eehah5ru/workhardplay-pw-website/en/2017/projects/discrassvet.md

 ---
-author: Дискрассвет
+author: Diskrassvet
-projectTitle: Требуем и тезис, и трек!
+projectTitle: We demand both the thesis and the track!
 projectCover: discrassvet-cover.jpg
 canonicalName: discrassvet
 coverColor: "255,0,0"